selimrbd/py-obsidianmd/Readme.md

 # py-obsidianmd

-A python library for [ObsidianMD](https://obsidian.md/).
+A python library for [ObsidianMD](https://obsidian.md/) for modifying your notes in batch.

 :warning: **Consider backing up your vault** before using the library, to avoid any risk of data loss.

-## Features

-**Modify your notes' metadata in batch:**
-  - *Transfer metadata between frontmatter and inline ([dataview style](https://github.com/blacksmithgu/obsidian-dataview))*
-  - Add and remove metadata fields
-  - group all your inline metadata fields at the top/bottom of your notes
-  - ...

 ## Quickstart